Defence Solicitors for Confiscation Order POCA Proceedings

 Law enforcement agencies often act on a tip off from other agencies or the HMRC where questions may be raised over sources of income, or a lifestyle incommensurate with income declared on tax returns.

-If you have been accused or convicted of a criminal offence and think you may face confiscation proceedings, you should seek expert legal advice as soon as possible.
+If you have been accused or convicted of a criminal offence and think you may face confiscation proceedings, you should instruct expert Confiscation Order Solicitors as soon as possible.
 Contact Draycott Browne today by calling the phone number at the top of this page.

 If these assertions are unchallenged the defendant will be ordered to pay an amount that they cannot afford which will lead inevitably to a prison sentence.

 WHAT IS A BENEFIT FIGURE?

 In confiscation proceedings, the benefit figure is the value of the money and property that has passed through the defendant’s hands over the course of the criminal activity.

 It is essentially the turnover, not the profit.